Where to Taste Merlot in Sonoma County

 If you just really like Merlot, there's no need to whisper across the tasting bar about your favorite, easygoing red wine in Sonoma County, especially at these Merlot-friendly wineries.

 Ever since Merlot, once the red-hot new darling of the varietal wine scene, was cinematically disparaged in 2004 - you know, when that joker in the funny movie bad-mouthed Merlot and everybody started drinking Pinot instead - you'd think that it had dropped off the map.
-Not in Sonoma County, where it's held its own at around 5,000 acres, and where pioneering producers know how to make the varietal to be its best.
+Not in Sonoma County, with about 4,000 acres, and where pioneering producers know how to make the varietal to be its best.

-Let's tour the county's mostly warmer, Merlot-loving appellations, starting in the south:
+Let's tour the county's mostly warmer, Merlot-loving appellations: